Real-Time High-Accuracy Digital Wireless Time, Frequency, and Phase Calibration For Coherent Distributed Antenna Arrays: Signal Model

-where $\sinc(x)=\sin(\pi x) / \pi x$.
-Assuming the drive level of the \ac{dac} amplifier is well below the compression point, third order harmonics should be negligible.
-The upconverted signal after mixing with the TX \ac{lo} given by \eqref{eq:tx-lo} and amplification is
+where $\sinc(x)=\sin(\pi x) / \pi x$ and $T_\mathrm{dac}(t)$ is the time at the \ac{dac} derived from $\phi_\mathrm{dac}(t)$ using \eqref{eq:time-ref}.
+Assuming the drive level of the \ac{dac} amplifier is well below its compression point, third order harmonics should be negligible.
+The upconverted signal after mixing with the TX \ac{lo} given by \eqref{eq:tx-lo} is

 where $\tau_\mathrm{tx}$ is the propagation delay of the signal measured between the \ac{dac} and the \ac{rf} port, and again assuming the amplifier is well below its compression point and proper filtering is applied to mitigate mixing images.
-Because the mixer is not used as a phase detector, the mixer can be modeled as having no significant impact on phase~\cite{kurtz1978mixers-as-phase}.

 From \eqref{eq:s-tx} it is shown that the clock frequency drift and phase noise will have an effect on both the sampler and the mixer.
 The impact on the sampler is time scaling due to the mismatch between expected sampling rate and actual sampling rate, creating a sampling frequency shift proportional to $\Delta f_\mathrm{osc} f_\mathrm{0,sys}$ which manifests as an integrated sampling time error; in this case, if the clock is too fast relative to the agreed upon standard of the array, a radio will transmit its message faster, meaning it will be a shorter duration and its entire frequency spectra will be scaled by $1+\Delta f_\mathrm{osc}$ meaning it will have greater bandwidth.
 Additionally, a static sampling offset due to initial clock phases $\phi_\mathrm{0,dac}$ and device startup time is also present.
 The impact of the time and frequency errors on the output of the mixer is that of a phase shift and a frequency offset.
 The frequency error will shift the entire baseband by the error amount and the static phase offset will directly result in a phase offset at the carrier.
 From \eqref{eq:s-tx}, it is shown that these combined effects result in a net transmit center frequency of